cfpb/cfgov-mysql-to-postgres/README.md

 $ docker-compose up -d
 ```

 Run the conversion shell script.
-This loads a local `mysql.sql` dump into MySQL, runs conversion into Postgres, and dumps it back out as `postgres.sql`:
+This loads a local `mysql.sql.gz` dump into MySQL, runs conversion into Postgres, and dumps it back out as `postgres.sql.gz`:

 ```sh
 $ ./convert.sh